-The student should utilise a range of methodologies that are suited to the topic being studied.
-These methodologies may be those studied during the Year 11 course or those introduced to the student during the Year 12 core study.
+The student should utilise a range of methods that are suited to the topic being studied e.g. an interview or questionnaire.
+These methods may be those studied during the Year 11 course or those introduced to the student during the Year 12 core study.